 Central to these new guidelines is the need for a solid blueprint for success.
-Gartner has identified 10 critical elements that companies must address to integrate their enterprise risk management (ERM) framework with their governance, risk and compliance (GRC) technologies to create a risk-aware culture within the business.
-The following 10 elements (or what we call the “10 A’s”) and related questions form the basis of our ERM/GRC Blueprint.
+Gartner has identified 10 critical elements that companies must address to integrate their enterprise risk management (ERM) framework with their Integrated Risk Management Solutions (IRMS) to create a risk-aware culture within the business.
+The following 10 elements (or what we call the “10 A’s”) and related questions form the basis of a successful risk management program.

 - Appetite – How much risk are we willing to accept to achieve our strategic goals?

 - Aggregation – How do we understand and articulate our total risk exposure in relation to a given strategic objective?

 - Assessment – What is our current level of inherent and residual risk related to our strategic goals?

 - Analytics – How can we model risk events that will have a material impact our business operations?

 - Applications – What technology is required to enable collaboration and communication of risk- and compliance-related information to support business performance and decision making?